mikeperry-tor/acwiki/home.md

 We use the string "anti-censorship-team" on IRC to reach all team members, e.g. "anti-censorship-team: take a look at bug #1234".
 Be sure to configure a highlight in your IRC client for this string.

+# Mailing list

+For asynchronous communication, we use our ​anti-censorship-team mailing list.
+The list is ​publicly archived and available for anyone to sign up, so feel free to participate!
+Among other things, we use this mailing list to coordinate meetings, send announcements, and discuss all matters related to the anti-censorship team.
+Note that for development-related topics, we use the ​tor-dev mailing list.

+Roadmapping goals

+Every three months, we roadmap the challenges we intend to work on for the next three months.
+The following are our goal for the current roadmapping period (Feb 2020 to Apr 2020):

+* GetTor must be reliable and must work for people in all censored regions.
+* We want to have accurate and safely-collected statistics of GetTor use.
+* Snowflake must be reliable (will allow a user to bootstrap and start browsing without needing to be restarted).
+* Snowflake throughput should not be painful.
+* Snowflake should work on all platforms (including Android).
+* We have happy Snowflake proxy volunteers that remain active.
+* We want to have more comprehensive BridgeDB metrics.
+* We will improve BridgeDB's broken CAPTCHA system.
+* We will monitor all critical components of the team's infrastructure.

 # Archive